dantetemplar/pdf-extraction-agenda/README.md

   Converts PDF pages into images before applying OCR.
 This method is used for scanned or image-based PDFs but may introduce OCR-related errors.

 - **Virtually Hybrid**
-  Uses a combination of direct text extraction and image conversion with OCR.
+  Routes direct text extraction and image conversion with OCR.
 If a page contains selectable text, it is extracted natively; otherwise, the page is converted to an image and processed with OCR.

 - **Hybrid**
   Processes both text and visual elements in PDFs simultaneously (f.e. sending anchored text and page image to VLLM), leveraging both native extraction and OCR-based or VLLM image analysis in a unified approach.